constabulary/getgb.io/content/docs/usage.md

 +++
 # Usage

 `gb` is the main command.
-It supports subcommands, of which there are currently two:
+It supports sub-commands, of which there are currently two:

 - `build` - which builds your code.
 - `test` - which behaves identically to `gb build`, but runs tests.